DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![06](/Pictures/Digital Forensics/Drug Dealer Case/06.jpg)

 5.We have recognized that `50 4B` is the Hex value of `XLSX` or `ZIP`file.
-But the `XLSX`'s Hex value should be more specific which is `50 4B 03 04 14 00 06 00`.
-But we can see the original Hex value is different from that.
+However the `XLSX`'s Hex value should be more specific which is `50 4B 03 04 14 00 06 00`.
+We can see the original Hex value is different from that.
 So we can make sure that We can easily extract the final file by imitating previous steps.<br>`0000D000` is the beginning Hex value of the `ZIP` file and also we can locate the end Hex value of file should be `0000D9FF`.
 We will obtain the encrypted `XLS` file.
 And the password we have known is `goodtimes`.

 ![07](/Pictures/Digital Forensics/Drug Dealer Case/07.png)

 6.For **Q6**, The `JPG` file just includes the values for color space, I don't know how to confirm the tools to generate it.

 ---